-First Offense: A "0" on any work related to the incident with no opportunity to make up the work for credit, and ten demerits.
+First Offense: A zero on any work related to the incident with no opportunity to make up the work for credit, and ten demerits.
 Parents will be notified.

-Second Offense: A "0" on any work related to the incident with no opportunity to make up the work for credit, an additional ten demerits.
+Second Offense: A zero on any work related to the incident with no opportunity to make up the work for credit, an additional ten (10) demerits.
 Parents will be notified.